USA

 PoE output (LAN)

-The UPS has a LAN connector supporting PoE (Power over Ethernet).
-This technology allows energy to be transmitted over an Ethernet cable to power network devices.
-It seems possible to power such devices directly from an uninterruptible power supply, which provides equipment redundancy in case of power outages.
-Such devices include IP surveillance cameras, access points, various sensors, etc.
+Availability of a LAN connector in the UPS with support for PoE (Power over Ethernet) power supply.
+This technology allows energy to be transmitted via an Ethernet cable to power network devices.
+It is possible to power such devices directly from the UPS, which ensures equipment backup in case of power supply interruptions.
+Such devices include IP video surveillance cameras, access points, various sensors, etc.

 Total battery capacity